 1. Finding a Budget that Works for You

-2. Not Living Beyond Your Means
+2. Living Within Your Means

-It bears repeating: your expenses should not exceed the money you bring in.
+It bears repeating: generally, expenses should not exceed the money you bring in.
 On a medical fellowship, you might be tempted to bite off more than you can chew financially with the expectation that your salary will soon increase dramatically.
 But going into debt isn’t a savvy way to start off your career.